cygnus8929/Selectr-wiki1/Public-Methods.md

 The `duplicateCheck` argument is a boolean and when set to `true` will check to see if any of the new values passed in the first argument already exist.
 If they do the method will skip over them.

->NOTE: Prior to `v2.3.4`, this method was was called `addOption`.
-Make sure you update your code to reflect the API changes if you're using `v2.3.4` or above.

 ### Add a single option
 ```javascript
 selector.addOption({